swys/can-i-connect/README.md

 quick dev setup
 ===============

-There is a `quickdev.rs` file located in the `examples` directory.
+There is a `quick_dev.rs` file located in the `examples` directory.
 The purpose of this file is to provide a quick and easy way to test the API without the need to keep running the binary in server mode and then sending requests to test its working as expected.

 This can be used to "live reload" after any changes are made.
-Once there is a change the binary will automatically be rebuild, the new binary will be called and start to listen on a port, and the requests defined in the `examples/quickdev.rs` will automatically trigger and you will see the results after every change.
+Once there is a change the binary will automatically be rebuild, the new binary will be called and start to listen on a port, and the requests defined in the `examples/quick_dev.rs` will automatically trigger and you will see the results after every change.

 To set this up you'll need 3 different terminal windows: